vichubenzene/sortwrapper/readme.md

-All types of sort for Python..
+Few types of sort for Python..
 Soon will be released in pypi

 ```py
 import sorting